 What we don’t: Build quality and toughness aren't as good as top picks; thin fabric is best in mild weather.

 We’ve had mixed experiences with REI’s budget-oriented Trailmade line, but the namesake pants are a strong entry in the hiking market.
-Both the men’s and women’s versions stood out with their lightweight nylon construction, which makes them breathable and quick to dry—ideal for summer hiking and travel.
+Both the men’s and women’s versions stand out with their lightweight nylon construction, which makes them breathable and quick to dry—ideal for summer hiking and travel.
 Comfort is another highlight: On a recent alpine lake-hopping backpacking trip in Washington State, we were consistently impressed by the soft and stretchy fabric, athletic fit, and functional articulation that limited bunching.
 Tack on practical storage—the zippered thigh pocket is a great add-on—and reinforcements at the cuffs for a boost in durability, and you have a well-rounded, warm-weather hiking pant.

 See the Men's REI Co-op Trailmade See the Women's REI Co-op Trailmade